Modifying Automatic Deck Framing

 - Click the Open Object edit button to open the Room Specification dialog.

-- On the Deck panel, uncheck Automatic Deck Framing and click OK.
+- On the Deck panel, uncheck Automatically regenerate deck framing and click OK.

 To replace a beam